dortania/OpenCore-Post-Install/universal/memory-presenting-four-dimms.md

 ## Edit your OpenCore config.plist file

 You will edit your OpenCore EFI config.plist file to enter these values correctly.

+* Mount your EFI partition
+* Navigate to the EFI folder, OC folder, and edit your config.plist file using your favorite plist editor.
-Using your favorite plist editor, open the `PlatformInfo` section.
+* Open the `PlatformInfo` section.
 * Set the value of the `CustomMemory` field to `true` (or 1, or YES, depending on your editor).

 ![](../images/post-install/memory-md/memory-platforminfo-custommemory.png)

-> If the CustomMemory key is not present manually add it, or copy it from one of the example plist files to the config.plist.
+> If the CustomMemory key is not present, manually add it or copy it from one of the example plist files to the config.plist.

 ---